R-E-Miller/CSC328-Final-Project/README.md

    - Handle unexpected disconnections and clean up resources.
 4. **Server Shutdown**:
    - Broadcast `Server Shutting down in 5 seconds` with `proto = 'shutdown'`.
-### Current Status
-- Both server and client operate in terminal interface.
-- Supports asynchronous client connections, unique nicknames, and broadcasting chat messages.
-- Graceful and non-graceful client shutdowns are managed.
-- Known issues:
-  - Client input can be disrupted by incoming messages, which could be improved with a TUI implementation.
-  - Server shutdown allows for client preparation.

 ## Assumptions
 - **Network Environment:** Assumes a stable network connection for uninterrupted client-server communication.